kenwals/shinrin-yoku/README.md

 GitHub is a code hosting platform for version control and collaboration.
 It's free to enrol for a user account and I would recommend you have one if you wish to deploy this repository and make changes.

 When you have a GitHub account you can simple click on the Fork button on the top right corner.
-This is clone the Shinrin-Yuko repository for your GitHub account, then you can make any changes you like.
+This is clone the Shinrin-Yoku repository for your GitHub account, then you can make any changes you like.

 **Gitpod**